toms-vanders/GMS/README.md

 <!-- CONTRIBUTORS -->
 ## Acknowledgments

-This group project was done as part of the 3rd Semeter project for the Computer Science AP Degree at UCN.
+This group project was done as part of the 3rd Semester project for the Computer Science AP Degree at UCN.